w-yeehong/tp/docs/UserGuide.md

 ## 1. Introduction

 Covigent (CG) is a desktop app for managing information of quarantined individuals and the tasks to be done by staff of the quarantine facilities.
 It is optimized for use via a Command Line Interface (CLI) while retaining the benefits of a Graphical User Interface (GUI).
 If you can type quickly, CG can improve your efficiency in managing your patients and tasks instead of using traditional GUI apps.
+Interested?
+Jump to [Section 3, "Getting Started"](#3-getting-started) to get started.

 ![Ui](images/Ui.png)
 *Figure 1.
 The graphical User Interface for Covigent*